stesta/stesta.github.io/_drafts/cross-platform-development-in-dotnet.markdown

 > The answer is to niche down.

 What does niche down mean?
 It could mean making a decision to stick to a single platform.
 For instance, choosing to be an Android developer over iPhone.
 Or deciding to write your indie game exclusively for the XBox.
-However, I would contend that niching down can also refer to making the decision to stick to a single programming language/framework.
+However, I would contend that niching down can also refer to making the decision to stick to a single programming framework.
 If you've read the blog post title, you already know I advocate .Net!
 How is .Net cross-platform you ask?
 Good question, let's dig into that.

 ### AspNet 5
   benefits
+   - totally modular
+   - seamless transition from on-premises to cloud
+   - open source w/ contributions
+   - faster development cycle
+   - choose your editors and tools
+   - cross-platform
+   - fast
   installation
+   - [documentation][docs]
+  asp.net 5 deep dive from build

 ### Xamarin
   benefits